 GeneCards Summary for GMNN Gene

 GMNN (Geminin, DNA Replication Inhibitor) is a Protein Coding gene.
 Diseases associated with GMNN include Meier-Gorlin Syndrome 6 and Meier-Gorlin Syndrome 1.
-Among its related pathways are DNA Damage and CDK-mediated phosphorylation and removal of Cdc6 and E2F mediated regulation of DNA replication.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and E2F mediated regulation of DNA replication.
 Gene Ontology (GO) annotations related to this gene include transcription corepressor activity and repressing transcription factor binding.
 An important paralog of this gene is MCIDAS.

 UniProtKB/Swiss-Prot for GMNN Gene

 Inhibits DNA replication by preventing the incorporation of MCM complex into pre-replication complex (pre-RC).
 It is degraded during the mitotic phase of the cell cycle.
 Its destruction at the metaphase-anaphase transition permits replication in the succeeding cell cycle.

 Inhibits the transcriptional activity of a subset of Hox proteins, enrolling them in cell proliferative control.